colab-db/colab-db.github.io/content/notebooks/RaSP---Deep-learning-stability-predictions.md

 git: KULL-center/papers
 description: Pipeline version for predicting protein variants thermodynamic stability changes ( ΔΔG ) using a deep learning representation.
 type:
+ - colab
 image:
 category: biology
 license: mit
 tags:
+ - thermostability
+ - proteins
 used_software:
+ - pytorch
 creator:
  -
   name: Matteo Cagiada
   twitter: CagiadaMatteo
   github:
   orcid:

 ---
 Preprint pipeline version for predicting protein variants **thermodynamic stability changes** ($\Delta \Delta G$) using a deep learning representation.
 The program, using as input a protein structure (uploaded as PDB) returns stability predictions ($\Delta \Delta G$ in kcal/mol) for each variant at each position of the query protein.